Mattsi-Jansky/recipes/daal-tomato-and-lentil.md

  * crush garlic cloves, place into container
    * Also Measure out the ginger, cumin and mustard seeds into the same container
  * Open tomatoes and coconut milk cans
+   * If using fresh tomatoes, dice them and place in a large bowl
  * Measure out 500g split red lentils
  * Place lentils into large bowl and clean them
    * Fill bowl near to brim with water